Bluebirds are territorial, mostly insectivorous or omnivorous birds that are restricted to the Americas.

 Their preferred habitat consists of open areas with scattered trees nearby for perching and roosting; such as pastures, orchards, golf courses, parks and the edges of meadows.
 They may also nest outside of towns and cities.

-These medium-sized attractive birds are named after the strikingly blue, or blue and red plumage.
+These small to medium-sized attractive birds are named after the strikingly blue, or blue and red plumage.

 Female birds are less brightly colored than males, although color patterns are similar.